Destinations Greece The Cyclades Santorini

 90-min fast ferry · 3 villages, 1 main road · the quiet next

-The smallest of the Cyclades worth a structured visit — three settlements, one main road, a cliff-edge Chora that's been there since the Venetians arrived in 1207.
-The 90-minute fast ferry from Santorini to Karavostasi is the move.
-Walk from the Chora to the Aspropounta lighthouse at 5 p.m.
-Lunch at Eva's Garden in the Chora.
-Back on the evening ferry.
-The deceleration the trip needs.
+The smallest of the Cyclades worth a structured visit: three settlements, one main road, and a cliff-edge Chora that's held the same spot since the Venetians arrived in 1207.
+Take the 90-minute fast ferry from Santorini to Karavostasi.
+Walk from the Chora out to the Aspropounta lighthouse at 5 p.m., lunch at Eva's Garden in the Chora, and take the evening ferry back.

 90 min fast ferryEva's Garden lunchAspropounta walk at 5 p.m.